dansmith65/FileMaker-VirtualListMethods/README.md

 ## VirtualList::index field vs Get( RecordNumber )

-I've never actually used `Get( RecordNumber )` instead of an index field.
-[VIRTUAL VALUE LIST](http://www.modularfilemaker.org/module/virtual-value-list/) uses it, though.

-TODO
+Since the index field is required to display a specific number of records in a portal, I recommend using the index field for all general-purpose VirtualList tables.
+If creating a single-purpose VirtualList table like [Virtual Value List](http://www.modularfilemaker.org/module/virtual-value-list/), it may be fine to use `Get( RecordNumber )` instead of an index field, so you don't have to manage a unique/serial value for all records.

 ## Notes